I love essential oils because of their many uses and benefits, but the truth is, there are also essential oil dangers we should be aware of.

 For children who are up to 5 years old and above, endeavor to use the right dilution ratios (1/2 of adults’).

 And there are essential oils that are too strong and should not be used on children.
-These EOs include eucalyptus, wintergreen, peppermint, rosemary and peppermint.
+These EOs include eucalyptus, wintergreen, peppermint, rosemary, birch, fennel, and lemon verbena.

 There are a lot of essential oils that are NOT safe for pregnant women to use, but there are also a few oils that are safe.